telerik/maui-docs/controls/listview/grouping/overview.md

 Users can control the `GroupDescriptor` collection by using MVVM.
 For more details, refer to the [Bindable Group Descriptors]({%slug listview-bindable-group-descriptor%}) article.

+>tip For an outline of all ListView features review the [.NET MAUI ListView Overview]({%slug listview-overview%}) article.

 ## See Also